Articles

 Forms Above the Fold

-Although there is much claiming that the importance of the above-the-fold aka pre-scroll area of the webpage is not that vital, users still interact with it much more than with everything that is below.
-So, some websites and landing pages put the interactive forms right into this strategic part, often right below the website header.
-This way the users that are ready to act and complete conversion without learning more can do it immediately.
+Although there is much debate about the importance of the above-the-fold, aka pre-scroll, area of the webpage, users still interact with it much more than with everything below.
+So, some websites and landing pages place interactive forms in this strategic section, often below the website header.
+This way, the users who are ready to act and complete the conversion without learning more can do it immediately.

 luggage delivery service website design